Akeboshiwind/tg-clj/README.md

 ## Handling updates

+(Checkout [tg-clj-server](https://github.com/Akeboshiwind/tg-clj-server) if this is too "manual" for you)

 The simplest way to get updates is to just invoke [`:getUpdates`](https://core.telegram.org/bots/api#getupdates) with a `timeout` (i.e. [long polling](https://en.wikipedia.org/wiki/Push_technology#Long_polling)):

 ```clojure